elixirschool/elixirschool/lessons/basics/strings.md

 <<104, 101, 197, 130, 197, 130, 111, 0>>
 ```

-322 is the unicode codepoint for ł but it is encoded in UTF-8 as the two bytes 197, 130.
+322 is the Unicode codepoint for ł but it is encoded in UTF-8 as the two bytes 197, 130.

 When programming in Elixir, we usually use strings, not char lists.
 The char lists support is mainly included because it is required for some Erlang modules.

-For further information, see the [`binaries, strings and char lists docs`](http://elixir-lang.org/getting-started/binaries-strings-and-char-lists.html).
+For further information, see the official [`Getting Started Guide`](http://elixir-lang.org/getting-started/binaries-strings-and-char-lists.html).

 ## Graphemes and Codepoints